 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Emergency Management Directors plan and direct disaster response or crisis management activities, provide disaster preparedness training, and prepare emergency plans and procedures for natural (e.g., hurricanes, floods, earthquakes), wartime, or technological (e.g., nuclear power plant emergencies or hazardous materials spills) disasters or hostage situations.

-EMS Directors with little to no experience tend to make between $34000 and $47730 while the more experienced ones make over $93490 per year.
+Emergency Management Directors with little to no experience tend to make between $40460 and $53580 while the more experienced ones can earn over $104800 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as An EMS Director is to move to a higher paying state like DC.
-Right now, the highest paying states for EMS Directors are DC, CA, MD, NY and FL.
+One of the easiest ways to increase your salary as an Emergency Management Director is to move to a higher paying state like DC.
+Right now, the highest paying states for Emergency Management Directors are DC, CA, WA, MD and NY.

-3 other factors that can increase your salary as An EMS Director is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Emergency Management Director is the degree you hold, the industry you work in and lastly the company you work for.

-Emergency Management Directors job description, Emergency Management Directors salary, Emergency Management Directors information, what is the job of an Emergency Management Director like, pros and cons about Emergency Management Directors, colleges and universities for Emergency Management Directors, is Emergency Management Directors the right career for me, Quite Hard careers to get into, careers in Management
+Emergency Management Directors job description, Emergency Management Directors salary, Emergency Management Directors information, what is the job of an Emergency Management Director like, pros and cons about Emergency Management Directors, colleges and universities for Emergency Management Directors, is Emergency Management Directors the right career for me, careers in Management